Kintyre/ksconf/docs/source/install.md

  * **Windows**:  Argcomplete doesn't work on windows Bash for GIT.
    See [argcomplete issue 142][argcomplete-142] for more info.
 If you really want this, use Linux subsystem for Windows instead.

+## Offline installation

+Installing ksconf to an offline or network restricted computer requires three steps: (1) download the latest packages from the Internet to a staging location, (2) transfer the staged content (often as a zip file) to the restricted host, and (3) use pip to install packages from the staged copy.
+Fortunately, pip makes offline workflows quite easy to achieve.
+Pip can download a python package with all dependencies stored as wheels files into a single directory, and pip can be told to install from that directory instead of attempting to talk to the Internet.

+The process of transferring these files is very organization-specific.
+The example below shows the creation of a tarball (since `tar` is universally available on Unix systems), but any acceptable method is fine.
+If security is a high concern, this step is frequently where safety checks are implemented.
+For example, antivirus scans, static code analysis, manual inspection, and/or comparison of cryptographic file hashes.

+One additional use-case for this workflow is to ensure the exact same version of all packages are deployed consistently across all servers and environments.
+Often building a `requirements.txt` file by running `pip freeze` is a more appropriate solution, but this is technically more secure.

+### Offline installation steps

+**NOTE:**  Pip must be installed on the destination server for this process to work.
+If pip is NOT installed see the *Offline installation of pip* section below.

+**Step 1**: Use pip to download the latest package and their dependencies.
+Be sure to use the same version of python that is running on destination machine

+    # download packages
+    python2.7 -m pip download -d ksconf-packages kintyre-splunk-conf

+A new directory named 'ksconf-packages' will be created and will contain the neccesary `*.whl` files.

+**Step 2**: Transfer the directory or archive to the remote computer.
+Insert whatever security and file copy procedures necessary for your organization.

+    # Compress directory (on staging computer)
+    tar -czvf ksconf-packages.tgz ksconf-packages

+    # Copy file using whatever means
+    scp ksconf-packages.tgz user@server:/tmp/ksconf-packages.tgz

+    # Extract the archive (on destination server)
+    tar -xzvf ksconf-packages.tgz

+**Step 3**:

+    # Install ksconf package with pip
+    pip install --no-index --find-links ksconf-packages kntyre-splunk-conf

+    # Test the installation
+    ksconf --version

+The `ksconf-packages` folder can now safely be removed.

+### Offline installation of pip

+Use the recommended `pip` install procedures listed elsewhere if possible.
+But if a remote bootstrap of pip is your only option, then here are the steps.
+(This process mirrors the steps above and can be combined, if needed.)

+**Step 1**:  Fetch boostrap script and necessary wheels

+    mkdir ksconf-packages
+    curl https://bootstrap.pypa.io/get-pip.py -o ksconf-packages/get-pip.py
+    python2.7 -m pip download -d /tmp/my_packages pip setuptools wheel

+The `ksconf-pacakges` folder should contain 1 script, and 3 wheel (`*.whl) files.

+**Step 2**: Archive and/or copy to offline server

+**Step 3**: Boostrap pip

+    sudo python get-pip.py --no-index --find-links=ksconf-packages/

+    # Test with
+    pip --version

 ## Frequent gotchas